lightninglabs/lightning-faucet/README.md

 testnet at: https://faucet.lightning.community.

-The Testnet Channel Faucet (TCF) is similar to other existing Bitcoin faucets.
+The Testnet Lightning Faucet (TLF) is similar to other existing Bitcoin faucets.
+However, rather then sending bitcoin directly on-chain to a user of the faucet, the TLF will instead open a payment channel with the target user.
-However, rather then sending bitcoin directly on-chain to a user of the faucet, the TCF will instead open a payment channel with the target user.
 The user can then either use their new link to the Lighting Network to facilitate payments, or immediately close the channel (which immediately credits them on-chain like regular faucets).

-Currently the TCF is only compatible with lnd, but in the near future as the other Lightning implementations ([eclair](https://github.com/ACINQ/eclair/), [c-lightning](https://github.com/ElementsProject/lightning), [lit](https://github.com/ElementsProject/lightning), and more) become
+Currently the TLF is only compatible with `lnd`, but in the near future as the other Lightning implementations ([eclair](https://github.com/ACINQ/eclair/), [c-lightning](https://github.com/ElementsProject/lightning), [lit](https://github.com/ElementsProject/lightning), and more) become